 9) English license plate

-To bring a car imported from abroad up to standard (miles per hour, lights and license plate), the tolerance period is 6 months.
-The DVLA website explains these steps.
+To bring a car imported from abroad up to standard (miles per hour counter, lights and number plate), the tolerance period is 6 months.
+The DVLA website explains these procedures.

 10) Home insurance